Who is Banksy? Unmasking the elusive street artist

 Early career

-Peter de BoerBanksy is believed to have been born in the nearby town of Yate, which was then in Gloucestershire, in the early 1970s.
+Peter de BoerBanksy is believed to have been born at Bristol Maternity Hospital in the early 1970s.

 He rose to prominence after he began spray-painting his now-trademark stencilled designs around Bristol in the early 1990s.